jh0ker/mau_mau_bot/README.md

 You can change some gameplay parameters like turn times, minimum amount of players and default gamemode in `gameplay_config.py`.
 Check the gamemodes available with the `/modes` command.

+Don't forget to run `git submodule update --init` if you want to use botan.

 Then run the bot with `python3 bot.py`.

 Code documentation is minimal but there.